 - fresh ground pepper

 - Divide the dough into two pieces, one a little bigger than the other.
-Wrap the smaller piece in the towel and put aside.
+Wrap the smaller piece in the towel and put it aside.

 - Starting with the bigger piece, lightly flour the work surface and rolling pin and working quickly, gently begin to roll the dough from the center outward.
 Apply even pressure and rotate the dough after every few passes, flipping the dough over occasionally and adding more flour as necessary.

-- Preheat the oven at 350 F.
+Preheat the oven at 350 F.

 - Roll out your second piece of dough following the same process as before.
-Place it on top of the filled out pie and tuck in the edges nicely.
+Place it on top of the pie and tuck in the edges nicely.
 Evenly brush a little olive oil all over the dough.
 Sprinkle 2-3 tbs of sesame seeds on top.
 Sprinkle a pinch or two of poppy seeds.
 Very gently mark the pie into even square pieces.

 - Bake for at least 1 hour and 30 min.
 Depending on your oven, it might take up to 2 hours.
 You want the potatoes and zucchini cooked thoroughly.
 Cover the pie with aluminum foil halfway if you need to to avoid browning too much.

 - Let it cool completely before serving.
 It is best enjoyed cold or at room temperature.